The Hele-Shaw semi-flow: Introduction

 We begin by assuming that the free surface is represented as the graph of a time-dependent function $h=h(t)$.
 Then $\Sigma(t)$ and the fluid domain $\mathcal{O}(t)$ are of the form:

 and the normal $n$ and normal velocity $V_n$ are given by

 It has long\footnote{See~\cite{CaOrSi-SIAM90,Escher-Simonett-ADE-1997,Pruss-Simonett-book,SCH2004} as well as the discussions in \S\ref{S:1.1} and in Remark~\ref{R:3.4}.} been observed that the Hele-Shaw problem can be expressed as a parabolic evolution equation involving only the function $h$ (we derive such an equation in $\S\ref{S:2.1}$).
 This equation possesses two key characteristics: it is both a fractional parabolic equation and highly nonlinear.
-These attributes are shared by several equations that have attracted a lot of attention in recent years\footnote{We will discuss this in detail in paragraph~\ref{S:comparison}.}.
+These attributes are shared by several equations that have attracted a lot of attention in recent years\footnote{We will discuss this in detail in section~\ref{S:comparison}.}.
 Among these equations, a notable feature of the Hele-Shaw equation is its ability to be reformulated as an obstacle problem. {Problems with obstacles give rise to free boundary problems (namely, the contact set between the solutions and the obstacle).

 However, the possible connections between obstacle problems and problems with free boundaries in fluid dynamics are not obvious.
 The first pioneering works in this direction are those of Baiochi \cite{Baiocchi-1971,Baiocchi-1972,Baiocchi-1974} for a particular stationary problem in porous medium, and Duvaut~\cite{Duvaut-1973} for the Stefan problem.
 Many other fluid dynamics questions on free boundary problems can be reformulated as a variational elliptic problem.
 This is indeed a vast subject and we refer the reader to Br\'ezis and Stampacchia \cite{Brezis-Stampacchia-1973}, and the books by Baiocchi and Capelo \cite{MR0745619} or Kinderlehrer and Stampacchia \cite{MR1786735}.}

 What makes the obstacle problem formulation particularly appealing is that the time variable only appears as a parameter, enabling us to study this {\em evolution equation} with techniques developed for the study of {\em elliptic equations}.
 In some respects, this represents the most elementary formulation of the Hele-Shaw equation\footnote{This approach was once widely employed for related problems: it was discussed or evoked by Baiocchi, Br\'ezis, and Kinderlehrer and in their lectures at the ICM in 1974 (see~\cite{ICM1974}).
 However, it is safe to say that it gradually faded from the spotlight.
 Its resurgence came about with the research of Figalli, Ros-Oton and Serra~\cite{MR4179834,figalli2021singular} (for more details, refer to Figalli's plenary lecture at the ICM in 2018~\cite{Figalli-ICM2018}).}.
 For the Hele-Shaw problem, this insight was originally observed by Elliott and Janovsk\'y (\cite{MR611303}) for bounded fluid domains.
 The first contribution of this paper is the extension of this obstacle problem formulation to an unbounded domain.